Vyral/robin-phillips/_posts/2022-03-30-6-things-to-avoid-after-applying-for-a-loan.md

 **2\.
 Don’t make any large purchases.** Don’t buy a car, an expensive ring, new furniture, or anything else along those lines.
 I know you’re excited about your new home and want to buy furniture, but don’t do it.
 It’ll change your debt-to-income ratio, and the last thing we want is for you not to be able to close.&nbsp;

 **3\.
-Don’t cosign on anyone else’s loan.** It obligates you to their loan and, again, changes your debt-to-income ratio.
+Don’t cosign on anyone else’s loan.** It obligates you to their loan and, again, it changes your debt-to-income ratio.

 {% include pullquote.html %}

 **4\.
 Don’t change bank accounts.** As stated above, the bank has to trace every single dollar, so make it easier for both them and you by having just one account for them to look through.&nbsp;

 **5\.
 Don’t apply for new credit.** It’ll change your credit score.
-You don’t want anything to lower your credit score and increase your interest rate right before closing.&nbsp;
+You don’t want to do anything to lower your credit score and increase your interest rate right before closing.&nbsp;

 **6\.
 Don’t close any credit card accounts.** It may seem counterintuitive, but part of your credit score is how much credit you’re using out of how much is available.
 So if you close a credit card account, you’re reducing your available credit, which will negatively impact your credit score.